Search:

 Guiding Small Property Owners to Become Land Stewards

-This project engages small landholders and empowers them to become land stewards while adopting environmental management techniques through tailored land management workshops.
-The Small Blocks Big Dreams project is being delivered in partnership with local Landcare networks, providing local support and expert knowledge.
+From early 2022 to April 2024, Small Blocks Big Dreams engaged over 150 small landholders in the Corangamite Region, empowering them to become land stewards while adopting environmental management techniques through tailored land management workshops.
+The project was delivered in partnership with local Landcare networks, providing local support and expert knowledge.

-The project will target smaller properties with varied land uses, specifically:
+The project targeted smaller properties with varied land uses, specifically:

 • small producers,